 When I stopped in for a late lunch, the choices were limited to to the classic lunch menu, which sticks to standard greasy-spoon fare and a few retro picks like crab cakes, wedge salads and liver and onions.

-On our waitress' very, very enthusiastic recommendation, I opted for the burger.
+On the (very, very enthusiastic) recommendation of our waitress, I opted for the burger.
 The 6 oz.
 Cumbrae's patty ($6.95) comes with your standard tomato, onion and lettuce, with the added bonus of sauteed onions and corn relish; I topped mine off with some Swiss and mushrooms.
 It was the epitome of a killer diner burger - moist and falling-apart, with a little extra richness from the egg bun and the sweet, mega-caramelized onions.

 The sides, however, didn't quite stand up.
-The side salad I ordered showed up as a side of fries; the waitress immediately recognized the error and quickly brought me a salad on top of the shoestrings.
+The side salad I ordered showed up as a side of fries; the waitress immediately recognized the error, and brought greens on top of the shoestrings.
 As it turns out, neither was a winning choice.
 The fries were overcooked and got unpleasantly crunchy as they cooled, while the salad dressing could have used a healthy dose of vinegar and salt.
-(The corn relish, meanwhile was nowhere to be found on my burger.)

 Other entrees were similarly uneven.
 The club sandwich, according to my dining companion, was "actually just a huge chicken breast" - an unpleasant enough experience that not even the challah toast could do much to help.